outerlooper/OuterlooperPress/README.md

 ## The Gulp Build

-The build outputs both the minified and expanded versions of the CSS and JavaScript files along with their respective map files, as well as any *image minification* that needs handling.
+The build outputs both the minified and expanded versions of the CSS and JavaScript files along with their respective map files.
+It can also handle some image minification when you need it as well.

 ### The `./assets/` folder is where all the action is
 - The `css/` folder is for CSS.
 - The `fonts/` folder is for fonts.
 - The `images/` folder (PROD) is the main images folder.
 - The `img/` folder (DEV) is for image files that need to be minimized.
 The build minifies and moves any image file(s) from the `img/` directory into the main `images/` folder\.
 Handy.
-- The `sass/` folder is for SASS/CSS files to be processed into CSS, minified and output to the `./style.min.css` file found in the root.
+- The `sass/` folder is for SASS/CSS files to be processed into CSS, minified and output to the `./style.css` and `./style.min.css` files.
-- The `scripts/` folder is for JavaScript files to be combined, minified and output to the `./scripts.min.js` file found in the root.
+- The `scripts/` folder is for JavaScript files to be combined, minified and output to the `./scripts.js` and `./scripts.min.js` files.
 - The `vendor/` folder is for vendor files.